In many cases you may want to associate a bracket with your data - to cluster clients, products, orders, and better sort your dimensions.

 In this example, I want to sort the different car brands sold in the different cities into different clusters, to make further analysis on my data.

-To match the values with the cluster, here’s the first step I can make: I’ll first have to compare the metric shown above (Cars sold) to my Cluster’s Lower bound.
+To match the values with the range, here’s the first step I can make: I’ll first have to compare the metric shown above (Cars sold) to my Range’s Lower bound.

 Here, Pigment is making implicit data alignment (similar to the + operation in this article).
 Since I’m confident with how the implicit method works, I’m going to stick with it.